 Nowadays, we can develop intelligent machine learning models that reliably recognize and classify complicated things in the real world due to advances in deep learning.
 This breakthrough has motivated the advancement of Augmented Reality (AR) technology, which improves the human perception of the world by merging the actual world with the virtual space.
 Mobile Augmented Reality (MAR) applications operate on mobile platforms and allow users to access services through their devices' interfaces.
-MAR and augmented reality (AR) further empower the Metaverse, which is considered a next evolution of the Internet~\cite{park2022metaverse}.
-By implementing machine learning technologies on devices, more intelligent MAR applications are developed in different Metaverse scenarios such as entertainment, communications and medicine.
+MAR and augmented reality (AR) further empower the Metaverse, which is considered the next evolution of the Internet~\cite{park2022metaverse}.
+By implementing machine learning technologies on devices, more intelligent MAR applications are developed in different Metaverse scenarios, such as entertainment, communications and medicine.

-Imagine a Metaverse scenario where putting on a pair of glasses, you can see descriptions of buildings, which is convenient to find the destination during traveling.
+Imagine a Metaverse scenario where putting on a pair of glasses, and you can see descriptions of buildings, which is convenient for finding the destination during traveling.
 Thus, in MAR for the Metaverse, rapid and accurate object recognition is critical in bringing digital data together with environmental aspects.
 This scenario can be addressed by different approaches.
-For example, mobile devices can upload their images to a proximate edge server with a strong computing power to run deep learning algorithms to save computational latency and energy \cite{zhang2018jaguar, park2020deep}.
+For example, mobile devices can upload their images to a proximate edge server with strong computing power to run deep learning algorithms to save computational latency and energy \cite{zhang2018jaguar, park2020deep}.